Songs from the Black Hole: Concept

-Songs From the Black Hole was to be a science-fiction rock opera with tracks that segued seamlessly, ending with a coda that revisited the album's major musical themes.
-The characters were to be voiced by Cuomo, guitarist Brian Bell, bassist Matt Sharp, and Weezer collaborator Karl Koch, along with guest vocalists Rachel Haden of That Dog and the Rentals, and Joan Wasser of the Dambuilders.
+Songs From the Black Hole was to be a science-fiction rock opera with tracks that segued seamlessly, ending with a coda that revisited the major musical themes.
+The characters were to be voiced by Cuomo, the guitarist Brian Bell, the bassist Matt Sharp, and the Weezer collaborator Karl Koch, along with the guest vocalists Rachel Haden (of That Dog and the Rentals) and Joan Wasser (of the Dambuilders).

-In 2126, the spaceship Betsy II embarks on a galaxy-wide mission.
-Crew members Wuan (Bell) and Dondó (Sharp) are in high spirits, but the ship's captain, Jonas (Cuomo), has mixed feelings.
+The story was set in 2126, when the spaceship Betsy II embarks on a galaxy-wide mission.
+The crew members Wuan (Bell) and Dondó (Sharp) are excited, but the captain, Jonas (Cuomo), has mixed feelings.
 The ship's robot, M1 (Koch), urges the crew to stay focused on their objective.
-Jonas becomes involved in a love triangle with "good girl" Laurel (Haden), and the ship's cook, "bad girl" Maria (Wasser), with whom he fathers a child.
+Jonas becomes involved in a love triangle with the "good girl" Laurel (Haden), and the "bad girl" Maria (Wasser), the ship's cook, with whom he fathers a child.
 When the Betsy II reaches its destination, Jonas is disillusioned and longs to return to a simpler life.

 Cuomo conceived the story as a metaphor for his conflicted feelings about touring in a successful rock band.
-The ship's name Betsy II is taken from Weezer's first tour bus, nicknamed Betsy; M1 represents Weezer's management and record label; Wuan and Dondó represent the part of Cuomo that was excited about success; Jonas represents his doubts and longing; Laurel and Maria represent his relationships with women.
+The ship's name, Betsy II, was taken from Weezer's first tour bus, nicknamed Betsy.
+M1 represents Weezer's management and record label; Wuan and Dondó represent the part of Cuomo that was excited about success; Jonas represents his doubts and longing; Laurel and Maria represent his relationships with women.

 Recording and abandonment

 Cuomo recorded demos for Songs from the Black Hole on an 8-track recorder at his family home in Connecticut over Christmas 1994.
 Most of the songs already existed and were rewritten to fit the Songs for the Black Hole concept.
 Cuomo performed every part himself, pitch-shifting his voice for the female characters.
 To add a science fiction element to Weezer's sound, he used synthesizers including an Electrocomp 101 he had recently purchased from a pawn shop in rural Connecticut.
 By February, he had completed an initial track list.

-While Weezer was on tour in Europe later that month, Sharp returned to America due to a family emergency, leaving the band stranded in Hamburg for a week.
-Cuomo and drummer Patrick Wilson rented a studio and recorded additional demos, including a version of "Blast Off!" using a vocoder for the robot character of M1.
+While Weezer was on tour in Europe later that month, Sharp returned to America due to a family emergency, leaving the band in Hamburg for a week.
+Cuomo and Weezer's drummer, Patrick Wilson, rented a studio and recorded additional demos, including a version of "Blast Off!" using a vocoder for the robot character of M1.

-In March 1995, Cuomo, who was born with one leg shorter than the other, had extensive surgery to lengthen his leg followed by months of painful physiotherapy.
+In March 1995, Cuomo, who was born with one leg shorter than the other, had extensive surgery to lengthen his leg followed by months of painful physical therapy.
 This affected his songwriting, as he would spend long periods hospitalized under the influence of painkillers.
 According to Cuomo, around this time the rock opera concept "started to feel too whimsical for where I was emotionally, going through the pain of the procedure ...
 I went to a more serious and dark place."